 In the religious scriptures of Hinduism and Buddhism, the festive event of Guru Purnima is not only considered important, but also sacred.
-As per these age-old cultures, a Guru, a teacher is next to the God, and therefore an integral part of the society and its building process.
-This year, the auspicious day of Guru Purnima will be celebrated on July 16, 2019.
+As per these age-old cultures, a Guru, a teacher is next to God, and therefore an integral part of the society and its building process.
+This year, the auspicious day of Guru Purnima will be celebrated on July 24th, 2021.

 The following shloka from the ancient Vedic Scriptures elucidates the supreme place a teacher or Guru is given -